JRC1995/RAKE-Keyword-Extraction/README.md

     Score of candidate keyword 'mixed type': 3.33333333333

-The index of the phrase score ndarray is then sorted in descending order in terms of the score values.
+The index of the phrase_scores ndarray is then sorted in descending order in terms of the score values.
 The index corresponds to the location of the concerned phrase in phrases list.
 So by getting the sorted order of the index, we also get the sorted order of the phrases.